-- Leadership skills and strategic vision; - Strategic planning and execution; - Culture/brand building and integration of acquisitions; - Employee, parent and client satisfaction; - Innovation and change management; - Succession planning and employee development; - External relations, including awards and recognition; - · Board and Board committee relations; - Capital markets management and shareholder relations; - · Demonstrated ethics and values in line with those of our Company; and - Other strategic and tactical decisions employed during the year to execute on the Company's strategic plan and achieve financial performance targets.
+- · Leadership skills and strategic vision; - Strategic planning and execution; - Culture/brand building and integration of acquisitions; - Employee, parent and client satisfaction; - Innovation and change management; - Succession planning and employee development; - External relations, including awards and recognition; - Board and Board committee relations; - Capital markets management and shareholder relations; - Demonstrated ethics and values in line with those of our Company; and - Other strategic and tactical decisions employed during the year to execute on the Company's strategic plan and achieve financial performance targets.

 Consistent with fiscal 2015, our Compensation Committee selected Adjusted EBITDA and Adjusted EPS as the corporate performance metrics for our annual cash bonus program for fiscal 2016.
 Our Compensation Committee selected Adjusted EBITDA because it believes that it reflects the Company's cash flow generation on a consistent basis and as such is also a strong overall indicator of the Company's operational performance.
-Adjusted EPS was selected as a corporate performance metric because the Compensation Committee believes it reflects the Company's overall operating and financial achievement, as adjusted for the impact of certain non-cash charges and non-recurring transactions.
+Adjusted EPS was selected as a corporate performance metric because the Compensation Committee believes it reflects the Company's overall operating and financial achievement, as adjusted for the impact of certain noncash charges and non-recurring transactions.

 At the beginning of fiscal 2016, our Compensation Committee established target corporate performance goals for the 2016 annual cash bonus awards.
 As noted above, 50% of each named executive officer's bonus award for 2016 was based upon the achievement of these corporate goals.
 Of the 50% portion of the bonus award based on corporate performance, 50% is based on meeting the Adjusted EBITDA target and 50% is based on meeting the Adjusted EPS target, each representing growth in the respective measure over the prior year's performance and subject to a base target range (the "Target Range").
 In fiscal 2015, 75% of the portion of the bonus awarded based on corporate performance was based on meeting an Adjusted EBITDA target and 25% was based on meeting an Adjusted EPS target.
 The change in percentage weight from fiscal 2015 to fiscal 2016 was made by the Compensation Committee to better align executive officer bonuses with how the Compensation Committee believes Company performance is measured by shareholders and investors generally.
 Corporate performance of Adjusted EBITDA and Adjusted EPS at the mid-point of their respective Target Ranges results in 100% of that portion of the annual cash bonus award being earned, subject to a proportional increase or decrease in the amount earned based on whether or not the Company's performance for the year was either above or below the mid-point of the Target Range.
-The maximum amount of the increase or decrease resulting from the adjustment is not capped and there is a payout on a sliding scale if the Company's achievement of performance metrics is capped at three times (300%) of the portion of the target to bonus based on Company performance.
-For example, going forward, 50% of a target bonus of 125% of base salary, or 62.5%, would result in a maximum payout of 187.5% ofbase salary.
+The maximum amount of the increase or decrease resulting from the adjustment is not capped and there is a payout on a sliding scale if the Company outperforms or underperforms the Target Range.
+Beginning in 2017, the maximum amount that can be paid to an executive officer based on the Company's achievement of performance metrics is capped at three times (300%) of the portion of the target bonus based on Company performance.
+For example, going forward, 50% of a target bonus of 125% of base salary, or 62.5%, would result in a maximum payout of 187.5% of base salary.